TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/AccessingSiteConfiguration.rst

 .. hint::
-    The first method is preferred if possible as :php:`$GLOBALS['TYPO3_REQUEST']` was deprecated in 9.2 and removed in future versions.
+    The first method is preferred if possible as :php:`$GLOBALS['TYPO3_REQUEST']` was deprecated in 9.2 and will be removed in future versions.

 Methods::